Triv2/writing/guides/illness.md

 **Vitamin D 5000 IU**- take this everyday it is a life saver.
 Can literally feel a difference after taking it everyday for a week.
 It helps normalize and regulate the immune system.
 My GI yells at any of his patients that are not taking Vitamin D because people with this illness don’t produce enough generally and need to supplement to make up for it.
 He also mentioned that there is direct correlation between vitamin D levels and reduction of symptoms, I didn’t research this so can’t confirm, but it feels that way.

-## Effected Systems
+## Affected Systems

 ### Skin
-	**Symptoms**: Acne, Cystic Acne, Erythema Nodosum or similar skin bacterial infections.
+**Symptoms**: *Acne*, *Cystic Acne*, *Erythema Nodosum* or similar skin bacterial infections.

-	**Summary**:  Unfortunately one of the downsides to this illness, is even after it gets fixed in the colon from the treatments it still attacks other parts of the body, as for my case with higher severity after the colon is in remission.
+**Summary** <p> Unfortunately one of the downsides to this illness, is even after it gets fixed in the colon from the treatments it still attacks other parts of the body, as for my case with higher severity after the colon is in remission.</p>
 My best guess is this is related to the bacteria in your body inducing the defensive parts of the immune system.
 Hence why cystic acne is made instead of a simple pimple over one piece of dirt.

-	**Strategy**: This one is a pain in the ass to deal with because it’s hard to keep bacteria off your body, and on top of that some bacteria is necessary.
-The techniques I’ve found work the best are dieting and tracking your hands.
-Tracking your hands means, don’t touch your face unless you absolutely have to, and if you do try to use a clean rag.
+**Strategy** <p>This one is a pain in the ass to deal with because it’s hard to keep bacteria off your body, and on top of that some bacteria is necessary.
+	The techniques I’ve found that work best are dieting and tracking your hands.</p>

+- Tracking your hands means, don’t touch your face unless you absolutely have to, and if you do try to use a clean rag or napkin.
 Our hands collect so much bacteria from the environment, 			  without cleaning them first it causes issues.
-Try to apply this concept all the time, if I go out in public I won’t touch my face at all unless I wash my hands first or I wait until getting home.
+- Try to apply this concept all the time, if out in public don't touch your face until you can wash your hands.
 This will also reduce sickness over all.

-Used to get sick all the time while working in the hospital started a strict hand-washing and no face touching policy, haven’t gotten sick really since.
-That was 4-5 years ago.
+*I used to get sick all the time while working in the hospital, started a strict hand-washing and no face touching policy, haven't had more than a cold since.
+That was 6 years ago.*

+**Diet**
-	**Diet**: Certain foods feed bacteria more than others.
-They primarily like Lactose, Sugars, and other high fructose foods that are generally termed unhealthy.
-Candies, dairy products, high sugar baked goods, and etc. Tested this several times during my life, it’s hard to do but the longest time I was skin-issue  free was when I went no lactose/candy for 3 months.
+<p> Certain foods feed bacteria more than others.
+They primarily like lactose, sugars, fatty oils, and other fructose foods that are generally termed unhealthy.
+Tested this several times during my life, it’s hard to do but the longest time I avoided all the foods on the list strictly was for 3 months.
+Skin issues were at their minimal during that time for me.<br> These days, it's a once a month treat to have a dairy heavy product or sugary treat.</p>

+*Foods to avoid*
+- Anything lactose, this means all dairy products.
+- High fructose corn syrup, this stuff has been linked to tons of gastrointestinal issues and diabetes, it's just bad in general.
+- High sugar content foods, candies, baked goods and similar.
+- Heavy oil or greasy foods can cause issues with this and other gastrointesteinal issues.

 **Prescribed Medication**: SSKI (potassium iodide solution)- this is a high powered vitamin iodide mixture that my GI says can only be done once every 3 months.
 For some people it works really well.
 First time I did it my acne/skin issues got worse for a week, but after that it dramatically reduced over the next month.
 Only downside for me atleast, is I think my body built up a resistance to it because after using it for 2 years, it’s not nearly as effective.
 Taking a break for 2 years then going to try it again.

 ### Mouth
-	**Symptoms**: Mouth ulcers, cuts, and sometimes gum infections.
+**Symptoms**: *Mouth ulcers*, *gum tearing*, and sometimes gum infections.

-	**Summary**: This one sucks, didn’t really know about it until after I went into remission.
+**Summary** <p> This one sucks, didn’t really know about it until after I went into remission.
 Wasn’t an issue prior, not sure why it starts happening in remission.
 What happens is little cuts or scrapes from rough food can make little openings for bacteria to get into the gums.
 This causes little ulcerations along the gums, which are painful but not too bad.
 It scared me a few times, went to the dentist thinking that I somehow got gingivitis.
-Only to find out is the illness taking it’s toll again.
+Only to find out is the illness taking it’s toll again.</p>

-	**Diet**: Bacteria grows in your mouth no matter what, not much that I know of diet wise that can help here.
+**Diet** <p> Bacteria grows in your mouth no matter what, not much that I know of diet wise that can help here. </p>

 **Strategy**: Regular dental hygiene, don’t overdo it.
 Too much dental hygiene(flossing, and brushing) can cause damage to the mouth.
-That causes openings the bacteria can take to take advantage of.
-The best practice I’ve found is do normal dental hygiene like everyone else, but after you floss use mouthwash.
+That causes openings the bacteria can take advantage of.
+The best practice I’ve found is to do normal dental hygiene like everyone else, but after you floss use mouthwash.
 Listerine to be exact, or something that has the same components in it.
 Listerine uses all natural essential oils that can be used everyday without issue and they are the most effective mouthwash IMO.

 ### Body
-	**Symptoms**: Joint pains, easily dislocated joints, tension head-aches, muscle pain, hyper-mobility and other posture related issues.
+**Symptoms**: *Joint pains*, easily *dislocated joints*, *tension head-aches*, *muscle pain*, *hyper-mobility* and other *posture* related issues.

-	**Summary**: This one is more of an indirect side-effect of the illness.
+ **Summary** <p>This one is more of an indirect side-effect of the illness and associated medications.
 One factor is the part where we use different positioning/posture with our bodies to try and mitigate the abdomen pain.
 Over time this causes posture issues.
 Another is how Humira(Entyvio) and other medications work, they module the white blood cell systems of the body.
 There are giant white blood cell clusters/nodes around most joints, so when the medication is working sometimes those can swell or get smaller than normal.
-This leads to joint pain, posture issues, head-aches and etc.
+This leads to joint pain, posture issues, head-aches and etc.</p>

-	**Diet**: Haven’t found a lot that works here except maybe increasing protein intake to help with the strategy section.
+**Diet** <p>Haven’t found a lot that works here except maybe increasing protein intake to help with the strategy section.</p>

-	**Strategy**: Stretching, exercise, and braces for joints that are hurting: ankle, knee, back/shoulder.
+**Strategy** <p>Stretching, exercise, and braces for joints that are hurting: ankle, knee, back/shoulder.
 This part sucks because failing to do enough stretching or exercise can lead to tension head-aches that are like migraines that last anywhere from 2-8 hours.
 Usually those head-aches incapacitate me, it’s like an unending loop of pain that keeps waving over me until I either exercise enough that something pops back into place or puke so much I pass out.
-If you get headaches as well let me know, I have created some natural over the counter strategies that work well with prevention and treatment.
+If you get headaches as well let me know, I have created some natural over the counter strategies that work well with prevention and treatment.</p>

 ### Intestines/Stomach
-	**Symptoms**: Gastric reflux, vomiting, cramping, pain, burning, and etc.
+**Symptoms**: *Gastric reflux*, *vomiting*, *cramping*, *pain*, *burning*, and etc.
-	**Summary**: Already described above what I think is happening here.
-	**Diet**:
+**Summary** <p>The original summary describes this aspect in-depth.</p>
+**Diet**
+*Foods To Avoid*
+- Dairy-based
+- high sugar
+- high fructose
-		*Foods To Avoid*: Dairy-based, high sugar, high fructose, any spinach(the enzyme in it breaks down the medication in the intestines), gluten products can cause issues as well for some people.
+- any spinach(the enzyme in it breaks down the medication in the intestines),
+- gluten products can cause issues as well for some people.

-	**Strategy**: This one is tough to deal with because all we can do is take the medications, and hope they work.
-There are a few techniques I have found that helped mitigate the pain.
-Breathing exercises, these help calm down the body and de-stress it.
+**Strategy**<p> This one is tough to deal with because all we can do is take the medications, and hope they work.
+There are a few techniques I have found that helped mitigate the pain.</p>

+- Breathing exercises, these help calm down the body and de-stress it.
 Since our intestines have a neural link to our brain(why GI illnesses have heavy link to mental illness), de-stress and reducing anxiety can decrease the tension in the intestines.
-Other meditation practices work well since they all have do deal with lowering heart-rate, blood-pressure, oxygen levels and basically relaxing the body.
+- Other meditation practices work well since they all have do deal with lowering heart-rate, blood-pressure, oxygen levels and basically relaxing the body.
-	If having more stomach issues than intestinal issues, dieting might be more of a factor.
+- If having more stomach issues than intestinal issues, dieting might be more of a factor.
 Would look into what diets cause the least amount of strain on the stomach.
 Dieting is huge in this illness, pay attention to what you eat.
 We are all different, so we have to map it out with trial and error.

 ## Medications

+IN PROGRESS

+### Humira

+**Summary**

+**Side Effects**

+**Benefits**

+### Remicade

+**Summary**

+**Side Effects**

+**Benefits**